MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 12/11/2018 Microsoft published [CVE-2018-8626](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2018-8626), announcing that a newly discovered remote code execution vulnerability exists in Windows Domain Name System (DNS) servers.
 In this vulnerability, servers fail to properly handle requests.
 An attacker who successfully exploits the vulnerability can run arbitrary code in the context of the Local System Account.
 Windows servers currently configured as DNS servers are at risk from this vulnerability.

-In this detection, a [!INCLUDE [Product short](includes/product-short.md)] security alert is triggered when DNS queries suspected of exploiting the CVE-2018-8626 security vulnerability are made against a domain controller in the network.
+In this detection, a Defender for Identity security alert is triggered when DNS queries suspected of exploiting the CVE-2018-8626 security vulnerability are made against a domain controller in the network.

 **Learning period**: